 Location: Cambridge MA

-H3 Biomedicine Inc. [H3B] is searching for a dynamic Summer Intern to join our growing Biology team.
-The Intern will be supporting the mechanistic studies of a new target in our oncology programs.
+H3 Biomedicine Inc. (H3B) is searching for a dynamic Co-op student to join our growing Biology team and support the mechanistic studies of a new target in our oncology programs.
 The successful candidate will have the chance to interact and collaborate cross-functionally with scientists in different departments including biology, chemistry, and biochemistry.
 This is a great opportunity for an undergraduate biology major looking to gain experience in an oncology setting and who wants to work in precision medicine.
 As a member of the Discovery Biology team, he/she will contribute to the series of experiments for in vitro assays and will also have the chance to participate in team meetings and observe the drug discovery process.
 The applicant is expected to possess excellent communication skills, a genuine eagerness to learn and a proven ability to work well in teams.

 Principal Duties and Responsibilities